-To confirm this view, the dotted lines in figures 5.3 and 5.4 represent the MSFEs produced by a restricted version of the PLR-BVAR, where we impose that the nominal trend has no impact on the dynamics of the system.
-Such a model corresponds to dogmatically setting to zero the hyperparameter φ_i controlling the variance of the prior on the column of Λ that captures the effects of the nominal trend.
-Relative to its unrestricted version, this model generates better MSFEs for the real variables, getting close to MSFEs of the DIFF-VAR.
-However, the figures also show a worsening of the forecasting performance for inflation
+To confirm this view, the dotted lines in figures 5.5 and 5.6 represent the MSFEs produced by a PLR-BVAR with a long-term nominal neutrality restriction.
+Such a model corresponds to dogmatically setting to zero the hyperparameter $\phi_i$ controlling the variance of the prior on the column of $\Lambda$ that captures the effects of the nominal trend.
+Relative to its unrestricted version, this model generates better MSFEs for the real variables, getting close to MSFEs of the naive model.
+However, the figures also show a worsening of the forecasting performance for inflation and the nominal trend.
+The reason of this deterioration is the symmetry of our prior, which does not allow different degrees of shrinkage on different elements of a column of